Leave this site

 This department is responsible for the preparation and control of the Force’s revenue and capital budgets and includes areas such as procurement, supplies and accounting.

-ICT are responsible for maintaining our communications systems, applications and networks.
+DDAT are responsible for maintaining our communications systems, applications and networks.

 Designated Detention Officers (DDOs)